gaps-closure/gaps-closure.github.io/docs/C/03-03-01-conflict-analyzer.md

 The output C of the preprocessor will go to a minimally modified LLVM clang that will support the CLOSURE-specific LLVM `__attribute__` annotations and pass them down to the LLVM IR level.

-In addition, the preprocessor performs several well-formedness checks on the cle labels and definitions, using a json schema **TODO: link to appendix**.
+In addition, the preprocessor performs several well-formedness checks on the cle labels and definitions, using a [json schema](#cle-schema).

 For example: